Due diligence reporting tool

 • Fees - a report of fees paid to you for each client, by date

-• In-transit assets - provides a list of in-transit assets processed on the platform, including their status amount and ceding information, by date
+• In-transit assets - a list of in-transit assets processed on the platform, including their status amount and ceding information, by date

 • Model portfolios and accounts - a report of the accounts using model portfolios